 Some changes we still won’t see on this new version.
 Lots of users have asked for an increase in uploaded files — today it is 25MB — but it won’t happen this time.

 Gmail’s current design has been around for quite a long time.
-Many people get really bored with it, which is why they frequently try different tools that provide more a appealing visual.
-With a new look, Google aims to get users back to Gmail website.
+Many people get really bored with it, which is why they frequently try different tools that provide more appealing visuals.
+With a new look, Google aims to get users back to the Gmail website.

 The left menubar got a more rounded overall look, which contrasts very well with the rest of the interface, and you can see G Suite apps on the top right corner, very handy — I believe their position change accordingly with how much you use each app.